Arashiyama Bamboo Forest

 The main bamboo path – the iconic green tunnel

-The files mention a calmer bamboo area near Adashino Nenbutsu-ji, preferred by some families because it attracts fewer visitors and offers a more peaceful atmosphere.
-It requires extra walking or a short taxi ride, but it provides the bamboo experience without the central-path crowds.
+Beyond the main route lies a much calmer bamboo area near Adashino Nenbutsu-ji.
+This section attracts far fewer visitors and offers a noticeably more peaceful atmosphere.
+Reaching it requires additional walking or a short taxi ride, but many families find it rewarding for its sense of space and quiet—an excellent alternative to the crowded central path.

 Nonomiya Shrine – a hidden gem inside the forest

-Right inside the grove, Nonomiya Shrine offers a compact and atmospheric stop featuring:
+Located directly within the grove, Nonomiya Shrine provides a compact and atmospheric cultural stop.
+Highlights include:

 - A historical connection to imperial Saio princesses

-- The distinctive kurōki torii, made from unpeeled dark wood
+- A distinctive kurōki torii gate made of unpeeled dark wood

-- A small moss garden symbolising the Arashiyama landscape
+- A small moss garden symbolising the landscape of Arashiyama

-Travellers often enjoy this stop for photos, a brief cultural moment, and a break from the main flow of visitors.
+It’s a popular pause for photos, a brief cultural moment, and a welcome break from the main flow of visitors.

 The rickshaw experience